Based on the examination regulations of 2 July 2015.

 The regular study period is four semesters.
 Within these four semesters, students must obtain a total of 120 credit points.

-Does the computer science master’s degree program have restricted enrollment?
+Does the master’s degree program have restricted enrollment?

 No, but you must apply to the program.
 Further information can be found here.